Billingsgate Fish Market: City of London

 The opening of the railways changed the nature of the trade, and by the late nineteenth century most of the fish arrived at the market via the Great Eastern Railway.

-The infamously coarse language of London fishmongers made "Billingsgate" a byword for crude or vulgar language.
-One of its earliest uses can be seen in a 1577 chronicle by Raphael Holinshed, where the writer makes reference to the foul tongues of Billingsgate oyster-wives.
-The market is depicted during Tudor times in Rosemary Sutcliff's 1951 children's historical novel The Armourer's House.
-The writer George Orwell worked at Billingsgate in the 1930s, as did the Kray twins in the 1950s.

 Poplar

-In 1982, the fish market was relocated to a new 13 acre building complex on the Isle of Dogs in Poplar, close to Canary Wharf and Blackwall.
+In 1982, the fish market was relocated to a new 13 acre building complex in Poplar, close to Canary Wharf financial estate.
 The freehold owner of the site is the London Borough of Tower Hamlets, but the City of London Corporation still runs the market; they pay an annual ground rent stipulated in an agreement between the two councils as "the gift of one fish".
 Most of the fish sold through the market now arrives there by road, from ports as far afield as Aberdeen and Cornwall.

 Billingsgate Market is open from Tuesday to Saturday.
 Trading commences at 4 a.m. and finishes at 8:30 a.m.
 Security for the market is provided by the private Market Constabulary.

 Traditionally, the only people allowed to move fish around the market were licensed fish porters.
 The role dates back at least to Henry VIII, and was officially recognised by the Corporation of London in 1632.
 In 2012, a bitter battle was fought between modernisers and traditionalists.
-The modernists won and the role of the porters ended.
+The modernisers won and the role of the porters ended.

 Future

-In early 2019, it was proposed in plans put forward by the Court of Common Council, the City of London Corporation’s main decision-making body, that Billingsgate Fish Market, New Spitalfields Market, and Smithfield Market would move to a new consolidated site in Dagenham Dock, and received outline permission in March 2021.
+In early 2019, the City of London Corporation's main decision-making body, the Court of Common Council, proposed that Billingsgate, New Spitalfields Market and Smithfield Market should move to a new consolidated site in Dagenham Dock.
+A formal planning application was made in June 2020, and received outline permission in March 2021.
+The new consolidated market was expected to become operational in 2027/2028, when the Billingsgate Market site would be available for redevelopment.

+However, in November 2024, the council announced it did not intend to proceed with these plans as they were no longer economically viable; instead, Billingsgate Fish Market and Smithfield Market would close in or after 2028 with no replacements.

+In culture

+The infamously coarse language of London fishmongers made "Billingsgate" a byword for crude or vulgar language.
+One of its earliest uses can be seen in a 1577 chronicle by Raphael Holinshed, where the writer makes reference to the foul tongues of Billingsgate oyster-wives.
+A "Billingsgate" was defined in a 1736 dictionary as "a scolding impudent slut".
+Isaac Cruikshank's 1805 cartoon, A New Catamaran Expedition!!, depicts an army of fishwives crossing the sea and threatening the French, with the central boat being named The Billingsgate Cutter.

+The painting Billingsgate Fish Market by George Elgar Hicks portrays the interior of the market in 1861.
+It was displayed in the Royal Academy Exhibition of 1861 at the National Gallery.

+The market is depicted during Tudor times in Rosemary Sutcliff's 1951 children's historical novel The Armourer's House.
+The writer George Orwell worked at Billingsgate in the 1930s, as did the Kray twins in the 1950s.